-Start and finish points: Nairobi to Johannesburg
+Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 Countries visited: South Africa, Zimbabwe, Botswana, Zambia, Malawi, Tanzania and Kenya